Tax relief

 It will not be automatic if you pay income tax at a rate above 20%, and your pension provider claims the first 20% for you through relief at source.
 In this case, you’ll need to claim tax relief on pension contributions yourself.
 Lots of people miss out on claiming higher rate tax relief because they don’t realise this is not automated through relief at source schemes.
 If you’re unsure whether you need to claim tax relief for your pension, you should ask your employer how your pension benefits from tax relief.
 Is it net pay or relief at source?
 You can claim this additional tax relief through your self-assessment tax return.

 Tax relief is one of the biggest advantages of saving into a pension.
-It’s like getting an instant boost from the government every time you contribute, whether it’s added automatically or something you need to claim, it means more money going into your pot for the future.
+It’s like getting an instant boost from the government every time you contribute; whether it’s added automatically or something you need to claim, it means more money going into your pot for the future.
 The important thing is to make the most of it by contributing what you can, so you’re not missing out on free money that can grow over time and help you build a more secure retirement.

 All Adult Learning Modules